LwazoShuku/hello-world/README.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown Is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block.